apereo/apereo.github.io/_posts/cas/2018-11-20-cas60x-codebase-feature-build.md

 }
 ```

 Note the reference locates the module using its full path.
-The next time you run `bc`, the final CAS web application will have enabled reCAPTCHA functionality when it's booting up inside Apache Tomcat allowing you to make changes to said module and begin testing.
+The next time you run `bc`, the final CAS web application will have enabled `some-module` functionality when it's booting up inside Apache Tomcat allowing you to make changes to said module and begin testing.
 The same command, `bc`, can be used over and over again to run CAS locally and test the change until the desired functionality is there.

 Once done, you may then commit the change to a relevant branch (of your fork, which is something you should have done earlier when you cloned the codebase) and push upstream (again, to your fork) in order to prepare a pull request and send in the change targetted at the right destination branch.
 More info on that workflow [is available here][contribguide].